Kakifrucht/HalfminerSystem/README.md

     - Adds configurable variable cooldown per level
       - Will only apply cooldown if item was actually repaired
     - If repairing single item, checks if it is a stack (permission required)
+  - /sell
+    - Sell sellable items via command
+    - Uses ModSell for the actual sale
+    - Possibility to sell multiple inventories at once
   - /signedit
     - Copy signs, define copy amount
     - Edit signs, define line number